Current issues in pensions

 Busting CDC scheme myths 11:45 - 12:15 Busting CDC scheme myths Read more

-In autumn 2024 the government consulted on regulations that would enable multi-employer whole-of-life CDC schemes.
-This reignited arguments for and against the development of CDC schemes in general, when compared to existing retirement and investment products.
-This short session attempts to distinguish between fact and myth.
+CDC remains unfamiliar to the industry, and this short session attempts to distinguish between fact and myth.
 It explores how CDC might develop to find a place within UK pensions.

 Speakers: Simon Eagle and Helen Draper, CDC Working Party